Water price revision needed for PUB to cover operating costs, invest in water infrastructure: Amy Khor

 Dr Khor responded that both were needed.

-"The water conservation tax, really is a tax ... to incentivize to reflect the scarcity value as well as to incentivize consumers to use water wisely."
+"The water conservation tax, really is a tax ... to incentivise to reflect the scarcity value as well as to incentivize consumers to use water wisely."

 Mr Leong asked if it was possible to replace the two-tier pricing with multiple bands instead.